Western Theatre Command (India): History

-As of September 2024, the formal proposal for setting up three Integrated Theatre Commands (ITC) was submitted.
+During September 2024, it was reported that the Commander will be appointed in rotation between an Army General and an Air Chief Marshal for a period of 18 months.
+The formal proposal for setting up three Integrated Theatre Commands (ITC) was submitted.
 This is expected to be approved by the Ministry of Defence soon.
-The concept of ITCs were developed under the leadership of Chief of Defence Staff General Anil Chauhan for 20 months.
+The concept of ITCs were developed under the leadership of the Chief of Defence Staff, General Anil Chauhan, for 20 months.
 He expects the military reform will take 2 years for full implementation.